The quest for nature - creating meaning and memoriesKindercare

 It is their own experiences in nature that help our tamariki make sense of the world around them.
 They gain more than facts; they also gain feelings; they fill up more than their mind; they also fill their sensory bank.
 And when this is a regular part of their daily lives and their time with loved ones, they create more than just meaning - they also create memories.

-Photography courtesy of Mike MacKinven.Get in touch with us to make an enquiry or arrange a visit at one of our childcare centres.
+Photography courtesy of Mike MacKinven.Get in touch with us to make an enquiry.
+We are available online to discuss your childcare needs.